1960 Cameroonian parliamentary election

 Parliamentary elections were held in Cameroon on 10 April 1960.
 They were the first elections held in accordance with the new constitution, approved in a referendum in February, which created a unicameral federal National Assembly.
 The result was a slim victory for the Cameroonian Union, forcing it to govern in coalition.
-However, the election was marred by severe irregularities.
-Voter turnout was 69.5%.
+However, the elections were marred by severe irregularities.

 Results

-Julienne Keutcha was the only woman elected, becoming the first directly-elected female member of the Cameroonian parliament.
+Julienne Keutcha was the only woman elected, becoming the first directly elected female member of the Cameroonian parliament.